CompactClick supported by its audience. When you buy through links on our site, we may earn an affiliate commission. Learn more.

 Let me blow your mind a bit.
 When I said this camera is waterproof, you probably thought it can endure light drizzle and accidental splashes, right?
 Well, you’re in for a treat.
 The TG-6 not only can shoot underwater, but it also has a bunch of different modes including the Underwater Wide, Underwater Macro, Underwater HDR, Underwater Snapshot, and Underwater Microscope for that.

-You may also like: 10 Best Cameras For Filming Miniatures in 2023
+You may also like: Best Cameras for Instagram in 2023 (Take Great Photos & Get More Followers)

 9. Ricoh GR III